unilaiva/unilaiva-songbook/README.md

 │   ├── unilaiva-songbook_content_include_part1.tex
 │   ├── unilaiva-songbook_content_include_part2.tex
 │   └── unilaiva-songbook_content_include_part3_appendices.tex
-├── compile_unilaiva-songbook.sh
+├── compile-songbooks.sh
 ├── README.md
 ├── tags.can
 ├── **temp**
 ├── ul-selection_*.tex
 ├── unilaiva-songbook_part1.tex
 ├── unilaiva-songbook_part2.tex
-└── unilaiva-songbook.tex
+└── unilaiva-songbook_A5.tex
 ```
 *(All the files are not included in this representation.)*

-Project's main file is `unilaiva-songbook.tex`.
+Project's main file is `unilaiva-songbook_A5.tex`.
 It is used to create the full
 songbook.
 There are also `unilaiva-songbook_part1.tex` and
 `unilaiva-songbook_part2.tex`, which together provide such a version of the
 book, where the content is divided into two parts, booklets, for binding